Pirates of the Caribbean (attraction): Modifications

-Disney made a change to the auction scene at Disneyland Paris, Disneyland California, and Magic Kingdom, in which the town's women, including the scarlet-clothed redheaded damsel, are auctioned off to the pirates.
+Disney made a change to the auction scene at Disneyland Park Paris, Disneyland, and Magic Kingdom, in which the town's women, including the scarlet-clothed redheaded damsel, are auctioned off to the pirates.
 Instead, the new scene depicts the redhead as a pirate helping the auctioneer sell off loot acquired from the townspeople.
-The Disneyland Paris version reopened on July 24, 2017, with the changes, while also incorporating the animatronic of Captain Barbossa and projected images of Davy Jones and Blackbeard.
+The Disneyland Park Paris version reopened on July 24, 2017, with the changes, while also incorporating the animatronic of Captain Barbossa and projected images of Davy Jones and Blackbeard.
 In 2018, The Magic Kingdom version received the new auction scene in March and Disneyland's version received it in June, after a scheduled refurbishment.

-The June 2018 refurbishment at Disneyland also included three changes to the tunnel scene following the treasure room: the mist waterfall (and Davy Jones/Blackbeard narration) was removed entirely, the original 1967 narration by Paul Frees was reinstated, and a scene was added at the end of the cave, depicting a skeleton transforming into a live pirate as the boat passes by.
+The June 2018 refurbishment at Disneyland also included three changes to the tunnel scene following the treasure cave: the mist waterfall (and Davy Jones/Blackbeard narration) was removed, the original 1967 narration by Paul Frees was reinstated, and a scene was added at the end of the cave, depicting a skeleton transforming into a live pirate as the boat passes by.

+After a refurbishment in 2026, the treasure cave scene at Disneyland was updated by replacing the pirate skeleton with an Audio-Animatronics figure of a cursed pirate.
+Through the use of next-generation projection-mapping technology, the pirate transforms into a skeleton after he picks up a gold coin.